 In general, cookies are used to retain user (that's you!) preferences, and to provide anonymous tracking data to third party applications like Google Analytics (aforementioned above).
 This website is connected to Google Analytics and Squarespace's own analytics (also mentioned above).
 The information on Google Analytics is deleted after 38 months, and on Squarespace host, is deleted after seven days.
 As a rule, cookies will make your browsing experience better, but you are welcome to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.

-I collect personal information about you, such as your name (so I know who to call you by!), email address (so I can reply to your enquiry), telephone number (so I can text you briefly to let you know my reply hasn't gone awol!), date of your wedding or event (so we are on the same page about your enquiry), and I also like to know a bit more about your plans (don't worry - I won't share your soppy love story with anyone!)
+I collect personal information about you, such as your name (so I know who to call you by!), email address (so I can reply to your enquiry), telephone number (so I can text you briefly to let you know my reply hasn't gone awol!), date of your wedding or event (so we are on the same page about your enquiry), and I also like to know a bit more about your plans (don't worry - I won't share your soppy love story with everyone!)
 During the enquiry stage, this is only information that you voluntarily provide to me.
 For example, I may receive personal information about you when you send me an email through my website's contact form.

 Later, if you decide to book, further information will likely be required so that I can do my job!
 This is information such as your address (so I can send you your contract and lovely photo delivery!), the address/es for your event location (so I know where to turn up!), names of your friends and family (helpful for weddings - if you'd prefer, just refer to people as 'aunt and uncle' for example) and any other personal things you might like to tell me.
+I collect this information via an online form, which you won't have the link to unless I send it to you and I only send you this link once you've booked, so that I collect as little personal data as possible, and only when necessary.

 All of this information is retained for a minimum of six years and a maximum of twenty years.
 Why six years?
 The legal minimum I have to keep information (for tax return purposes) is six years - both in digital form and in paper form (but that's more relevant to me and my receipts!).
 Any paper-based information is stored in a folder which I lock away if I am not at home.

 I do not sell any personal information I receive through my website to any third party (such as Facebook, email or Instagram) nor will I add such information to any email list I may prepare.
-As of April 2018, Grace Elizabeth does not offer a newsletter service.
-If a newsletter service is created (to be honest I will likely never have time to do so!), your details will never be added to it without your permission.

 YOUR DATA RIGHTS: THE DATA I HOLD ABOUT YOU

 I am happy to discuss the information I have on record for you at any time, and, if at any time you request for this information to be deleted, I am happy to complete this request for you.
-Photographic identification (such as a passport or driving license) and proof of your current address (such as a recent utility bill) will usually be needed in order to confirm your identity prior to processing the removal or querying of your personal information.
-Please get in contact via emailing firstname.lastname@example.org for more information.
+Photographic identification (such as a passport or driving license) and proof of your current address (such as a recent utility bill) will be needed in order to confirm your identity prior to processing the removal or querying of your personal information.
+Please get in contact via emailing email@example.com for more information.

 YOUR DATA RIGHTS: IMAGE USE